AGCI-Wuerzburg/agci_thesis_and_projects/README.md

     1. Read through all the provided documents and this FAQ list
     2. Get in touch with Prof. Dr. rer. nat. habil.
 Frank-Michael Schleif
-    3. Submit a topic proposal (see the files in this repository for guidelines)
+    3. Submit a topic proposal ([see the proposal guidelines in the repository](https://github.com/AGCI-Wuerzburg/agci_thesis_and_projects/blob/main/proposal.md))
     4. Discuss the proposal with us
     5. We will officially register the thesis topic with you